Ishani-Mondal/Ishani-Mondal.github.io/Coding Phase-Week1.md

         resource_dict[elem['@surfaceForm'].lower()]= elem['@URI'].lower()
 ```

 Finally we also incorporate the verb lexicalization by using the white-list of the verbs provided by Mariano.
-The input file of the lexicalized verbs can be found [here], the code to parse the entire file into RDF has been specified [here]()
+The input file of the lexicalized verbs can be found [here](https://github.com/Ishani-Mondal/GSOC2020/blob/master/input_data/lexicalized_verbs.pkl), the code to parse the entire file into RDF has been specified [here](https://github.com/Ishani-Mondal/GSOC2020/blob/master/Pyclausie/Clause_IE_Predictions_to_RDF.ipynb)

 ```markdown
 The verbs mostly used are: